mvinyard/cell-neighbors/README.md

 ## Documentation

-For real examples, detailed usage instructions, and API reference, please refer to the documentation.
+For real examples, detailed usage instructions, and API reference, please refer to the documentation [coming soon].